spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202304.0/marketplace-product-feature-integration.md

 {% info_block warningBox "Verification" %}

-Make sure the `de_page` Elasticsearch index for any product that belongs (see `spy_merchant_product_abstract`) to active and approved merchant, contains merchant names. (indexes can be accessed by any Elasticsearch client, e.g., Kibana.
+Make sure the `de_page` Elasticsearch index for any product that belongs (see `spy_merchant_product_abstract`) to active and approved merchant and contains merchant names.
+Indexes can be accessed by any Elasticsearch client—for example, Kibana.
 For Docker configuration details, see [Configuring services](/docs/scos/dev/back-end-development/messages-and-errors/registering-a-new-service.html).

 {% endinfo_block %}